 How to open an online sportsbook account

 Creating a sportsbook account is a simple multi-step process.
-If you are trying to figure out how to bet on college basketball, here is how to set up a betting account if sports betting becomes legal in Massachusetts.
+If you are trying to figure out how to bet on college basketball, here is how to set up a betting account.

 - Select your sportsbook of choice and click the sign-up button on its website.

 - Input your information (name, age, address, etc.).

 - If necessary, enter a promo code to claim any welcome bonuses.

 - Make your first deposit.